My 3 Best Ways to Level Up in LIfe with a Gratitude Journal

 After living through an abusive childhood and carrying abandonment issues, depression, and codependency into my adulthood, I became a magnet to heartache and bad relationships.

-And although I spent two years healing myself and letting go of my old bad habits before we met, I still felt freaked out by how easy, kind, and drama-free my current boyfriend is.
+Although I spent two years healing myself and letting go of my old bad habits before we met, I still felt freaked out by how easy, kind, and drama-free my current partner is.
 I had also become a closeted commitmentphobe.

 He didn’t display any shady behavior and there weren’t any red flags in sight, but I still insisted on waiting for the other shoe to drop until I started to wear myself out from being so on edge.